ysdn2019/Graduates-List/graduates/sarah-gillingwater.md

 ---
 path: /work/black-cat-poker
 graduate: Sarah Gillingwater
-mainimg: /assets/work/Gillingwater_Sarah_project1_web_main.png
+cover: /assets/work/Gillingwater_Sarah_project1_web_main.png
-thumbnailimg: /assets/work/Gillingwater_Sarah_project1_web_thumbnail.png
+thumbnail: /assets/work/Gillingwater_Sarah_project1_web_thumbnail.png
 title: Black Cat Poker
 groupmembers:
-fields: Branding, Packaging
+category: Branding, Packaging
 mediumdimensions:
 description: Black Cat Poker is a branding and packaging project that provides a new spin on a traditional product.
 Meant to be a look-a-like product - the package resembles a hardcover book rather than a typical box.
 It is a functional product that can be used as a coffee table or shelf display.
 digitallink: https://www.sarahgillingwater.com/#/black-cat/